-- (i) Recommended color shades must draw from the range of color shades of structures that already exist in the district. - (ii) All wood structures and wood trim must be painted. - (iii) Exterior paint colors must be chosen to blend and complement the overall scheme of other buildings on the street.
-The selected paint palette should correspond to the architecture of the building and utilize a historic paint palette. - (iv) Building trim should be painted a complementary color that is lighter or darker than the actual building color.
+- (i) Recommended color shades will draw from the range of color shades of structures that already exist in the district. - (ii) All wood structures and wood trim must remain painted. - (iii) Exterior paint colors are to be chosen to blend and complement the overall scheme of the buildings that lie on the street.
+The selection of the paint palette should correspond to the architecture of the building and utilize a historic paint palette. - (iv) Building trim should be painted a complementary color that is lighter or darker than the actual building color.
 The goal is to define the trim elements (cornices, storefront, window frames, doors, etc.) without overpowering the remainder of the building. - (v) Use one main trim color with an option of a secondary accent color to define the details. - (vi) Exterior colors must be chosen from the designated scheme set forth above or from those colors included in the historic collection of commonly recognized paint lines. - G. Variances.
 Variance applications from this Section will proceed under Section 2.7.4 Variances and Appeals except for landscaping issues, which will proceed as variances from Article 4.1 Urban Forest Beautification and Conservation.